skidlamer/Custom-Krunker-Client/README.md

 Unfortunately I can't build Mac and Linux versions because I'm using Windows.
 However you can still use this client by following this guide:
 - Requirements for both methods
 	1. Install [Node.js](https://nodejs.org/en/download/).
 Versions above 9.0.0 should works fine.
+If you using `apt` to install Node.js, please note that apt may not work because apt provides very old version of Node.js.
+You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage Node.js versions so it is highly recommended.
 	2. [Download ZIP](https://github.com/Mixaz017/Custom-Krunker-Client/archive/master.zip) and extract, or clone this repository.
 We call the extracted directory or the cloned repository "local repository".
 	3. Open CLI ( Terminal ) from local repository and run `npm i`.
 This command should install all dependenciy modules.
 - Build method ( recommended )